HCMID/HCMID.github.io/index.md

 ---

-Regular meeting times in Spring, 2016:  Fridays, 2:00-5:00, fourth floor of Fenwick Hall.
+Regular meeting times in Fall, 2017:  Fridays, 2:00-5:00, fourth floor of Fenwick Hall.

-## Current projects, S'16 ##
+## Current projects, F'17 ##

-In addition to the Homer Multitext project, club members from the following projects will return to campus in the fall semester of 2015:
+In addition to the Homer Multitext project, club members from the following projects will return to campus in the fall semester of 2016:

+- Latin liturgical manuscripts with chant annotated with neumes
 - Manuscripts of Jerome's *Chronicles*
-- Latin liturgical manuscripts with chant annotated with neumes
-- Manuscripts with chant annotated with neumes

-See initial brief summary of [plans for each project](projects).

 ## Hall of Fame ##